Worst Sports Injuries

 What happened: Ronnie Lott’s finger was crushed against a helmet while trying to make a tackle.

-Bottom line: Ronnie Lott suffered his pinky injury on a tackle during the 1985 season and learned in the offseason that a surgery to fix it would cause him to miss games in the 1986 season.
+Bottom line: Ronnie Lott suffered his pinky injury on a tackle during the 1985 season with the San Francisco 49ers.
+He learned in the offseason that a surgery to fix it would cause him to miss games in the 1986 season.

-He elected to forgo the surgery and instead had roughly half an inch of his pinky amputated to not miss any time.
-It didn’t affect his play any as he led the NFL with 10 interceptions the following season and ended up enshrined in the Pro Football Hall of Fame.
+So, he elected to forgo the surgery and instead had roughly half an inch of his pinky amputated to not miss any time.
+It didn’t affect his play any, as he led the NFL with 10 interceptions the following season and ended up enshrined in the Pro Football Hall of Fame.